rdkcentral/Lightning-ui/docs/Stepper/index.md

 With this setter you can set the color of all the labels.
 Expected input is an `argb`.

 ### labelColorFocused
-With this setter you can set the color of all the labels when the RangeInput is focused.
+With this setter you can set the color of all the labels when the Stepper component is focused.
 Expected input is an `argb`.

 ### padding
-With this setter you can set the padding on the left and right side of the RangeInput component.
+With this setter you can set the padding on the left and right side of the Stepper component.
 Expected input is a `number`

 ### focusAnimation
-With this setter you can set a animation for when the RangeInput is focused.
+With this setter you can set a animation for when the Stepper is focused.
 Expected input is a `Lightning.Animation`

 ## Getters